 What is the exposure triangle?

 Switching the camera mode dial from auto to any non-auto mode is a nice start, but to truly be a proficient photographer who must truly understand the exposure triangle, is tough.
-The exposure triangle is simply the relationship between your ISO, shutter speed and aperture.
+The exposure triangle is simply the relationship between aperture, shutter speed, and ISO.
 These three components work together to create an actual exposure or photograph.
 It is referred to as the exposure triangle because when you adjust one element, another element MUST change to capture the same exposure.
 When learning the photography basics and understanding the exposure triangle it is paramount to always remember this cause and effect relationship.

-Before we get into the details and specific technical examples about understanding the exposure triangle, let’s first make sure we understand each of the elements – ISO, shutter speed and aperture.
+Before we get into the details and specific technical examples about understanding the exposure triangle, let’s first make sure we understand each of the elements – aperture, shutter speed, and ISO.

 What is ISO?